playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 >
 > This doesn't mean that Vue solves this issue for us, however.
 While passing a function is less common than using an output
 > in Vue, it's not the only way to do things.
 Moreover, while using Vue's output to handle `snooze` and `disable` functionality
-> solves the issue from the user's standpoint, it doesn't solve the memory leak that you're creating by not cleaning up your
+> solves the issue from the user's standpoint; it doesn't solve the memory leak that you're creating by not cleaning up your
 > `setTimeout`.
 >
 > To understand this a bit better, [I wrote an article about this exact topic.](TODO://WriteIt)